 Drowsy Driving Prevention Week in November just to raise awareness about how dangerous it is to drive

 an article in June of 2016 explaining why sleep-deprived motorists are unfit to drive.

 “Individuals who have slept for 2 hours or less in the preceding

 24 hours are too impaired to safely operate a motor vehicle.”

-The Center for Disease Control (CDC) argues
+The Center for Disease Control (CDC) argues that drowsiness:

 - Makes it harder to pay attention to the road

 - Slows a motorist’s reaction time to avoid hazards

 - Affects a driver’s ability to make good driving decisions